The Game Theory of Fake News: Further analysis and extensions of the model

 \subsection{The effect of supply and demand}

 We studied the effects consumer demand on transmitter supply of misinformation.
-To do this we varied receiver payoff on consumption and engagement, shown in Figure S11 and Figure S12.
-In Figure S11 we fix the cost $C$ of consuming fake news, and vary the benefit $B$ of consuming true news, for different levels of attention to payoff, $\sigma$.
-We see that increasing benefits of true news often has only weak effects on consumption and engagement, but do tend to increase overall levels of both once benefits become sufficiently large.
+To do this we varied receiver payoff on overall engagement and engagement per story, shown in Figure S19 and Figure S20.
+In Figure S19 we fix the cost $\pi_f$ of consuming misinformation, and vary the benefit $\pi_t$ of consuming true news, for different levels of attention to payoff, $\sigma$.
+We see that increasing benefits of true news often has only weak effects on overall engagement and engagement per story, but do tend to increase overall levels of both once benefits become sufficiently large.

-In Figure S12 we fix the benefit $B$ of consuming true news, and vary the cost $C$ of consuming fake news, for different levels of attention to payoff, $\sigma$.
-We see that increasing costs of fake news has a strong effect on consumption and engagement, reducing both close to zero once costs become sufficiently large.
-This result is consistent with our game-theoretic expectation that higher costs require a fake news sharing strategy to include ever higher levels of true news to make engagement worthwhile for the receiver.
+In Figure S20 we fix the benefit $\pi_t$ of consuming true news, and vary the cost $\pi_f$ of consuming misinformation, for different levels of attention to payoff, $\sigma$.
+We see that increasing costs of misinformation has a strong effect on overall engagement and engagement per story, reducing both close to zero once costs become sufficiently large.
+This result is consistent with our game-theoretic expectation that higher costs require a misinformation sharing strategy to include ever higher levels of true news to make engagement worthwhile for the receiver.